klysman08/klysman08/README.md

 ## Hi 👋,　私はクリスマンです。
 I'm a Data Scientist and AI engineer, passionate about technologies and natural science. 👨‍💻

-My expertise covers the full lifecycle of AI solutions, from concept to production, including data engineering, System Design, and DevOps.
-This involves designing scalable microservices architectures, implementing data and CI/CD pipelines, and orchestrating containers with Kubernetes across both cloud and on-premise environments.
-My master's thesis involved developing a complete lakehouse platform to support AI and business intelligence applications for maritime port operations.
+Holder of a Master's degree in Data Science and a graduate degree in Production and Software Engineering.
+Experience bridging the gap between complex AI architecture and business growth.
+Expert in designing scalable Lakehouse solutions, FinOps and LLM integrations that drive operational efficiency.

+I am a Data Systems Engineer focused on building high-performance infrastructures, prioritizing hardware efficiency and low latency.
+My technical approach avoids JVM overhead, using languages like Rust and Python to create native, scalable, and cost-optimized ecosystems.

-I have years of experience in software.
+I have 10 years of experience in software.
 I know which decisions matter and which don't.
 I know how to build scalable, maintainable, cost-effective solutions and guide teams to do the same.

 Professional experience: +10 years: